MiguelAMartinez/performance-optimization/README.md

 of 60fps when scrolling on the views/pizza.html page.

 The optimizations made include:
-- Replace querySelector with getElementById (412 - 418)
+- Replace querySelector with getElementById in changeSliderLabel()(419 - 425)
+- Replace querySelector with getElementById in determineDx() (438)
-- Replace querySelectorAll with getElementsByClassName and move variable out of for loop in changePizzaSizes() (454)
+- Replace querySelectorAll with getElementsByClassName and move variable PizzaContainerItems out of for loop in changePizzaSizes() (462)
+- Place variables dx and newwidth out of for loop in changePizzaSizes() (468 - 469)
+- Save array length to local variable in changePizzaSizes() (472)
+- Place variable pizzasDiv out of for loop (489)
-- Replace querySelectorAll with getElementsByClassName and move variable out of updatePositions() (506)
+- Replace querySelectorAll with getElementsByClassName and move items variable out of updatePositions() (520)
-- Move bodyScrollTop variable out of the function for loop (514)
+- Move bodyScrollTop variable out of the updatePositions() for loop (528)
+- Save array length to local variable in updatePositions() for loop (531)
+- Move variable movingPizzas out of for loop and Replace querySelector with getElementById in updatePositions() (554)
+- Reduce limit of for loop, define elem variable at start of loop in in updatePositions() (557)

 Result: